A slight tickle in your throat, body aches, and a sudden fever could be some of the first signs that you’re coming down with the flu.

 You’re considered high risk

 Some people are at a higher risk of experiencing dangerous flu-related complications, like pneumonia or bronchitis.
-According to the , high-risk individuals include:
+According to guidelines from the Infectious Diseases Society of America (IDSA), high-risk individuals include:

 - people ages 65 years and older

-- children younger than two years of age
+- children younger than 5 years of age, especially those under 2

 - people who live with chronic medical conditions (such as asthma, diabetes, or heart disease)